Cross-Disciplinary Scholarly Research

 In 17th-century European intellectual circles, Gottfried Wilhelm Leibniz devoted himself to finding a "characteristica universalis" — a universal language that could reduce all complex human reasoning to pure symbolic computation.
 In this long-term scholarly quest, Leibniz began experimenting with binary arithmetic in unpublished manuscripts as early as 1679.
 In 1703, he published his landmark paper "Explication de l'Arithmétique Binaire," formally introducing this revolutionary mathematical system to the Western world.

-Leibniz rigorously demonstrated that all decimal numbers, arithmetic operations, and even more complex geometric progressions can be completely reduced to combinations of just "0" and "1."
+Leibniz rigorously demonstrated that decimal numbers, arithmetic operations, and even more complex geometric progressions can be reduced to combinations of just "0" and "1."
 Critically, his fascination with binary extended beyond computational convenience to deep religious and philosophical presuppositions.
-He viewed the binary system as the mathematical manifestation of Christian creation theology: the number "1" symbolized God, divinity, and absolute existence, while "0" represented void, chaos, and darkness.
-Thus, the generation of all numbers from 1 and 0 was, in Leibniz's view, the perfect algebraic proof of God's creation "ex nihilo."
+He viewed the binary system as a mathematical manifestation of Christian creation theology: the number "1" symbolized God, divinity, and existence, while "0" represented void, chaos, and darkness.
+Thus, the generation of all numbers from 1 and 0 was, in Leibniz's view, an elegant algebraic analogy for creation "ex nihilo."

 Cross-Cultural Mathematical Decryption: The Binary Reconstruction of Shao Yong's Xiantian Diagram

 The decisive turning point that convinced Leibniz of his binary theory's universality came from a great collision between Eastern and Western cultures.
 Through extended correspondence with French Jesuit missionary Joachim Bouvet stationed at the Qing Dynasty court, Leibniz encountered the ancient I Ching's sixty-four hexagram diagram.
 The I Ching's foundational symbolic logic is built upon Yin-Yang dualism.
-In formal algebraic mapping, Yang (⚊, an unbroken solid line) perfectly corresponds to binary "1" (light, energy, existence), while Yin (⚋, a broken line) precisely corresponds to "0" (darkness, passivity, void).
+In a formal algebraic mapping, Yang (⚊, an unbroken solid line) can be paired with binary "1" (light, energy, existence), while Yin (⚋, a broken line) can be paired with "0" (darkness, passivity, void).

-When Leibniz carefully examined the arrangement created by the 11th-century Song Dynasty philosopher Shao Yong, he was stunned to discover not a random ancient pattern but a rigorously structured binary progression.
-To prove this within Western mathematics, Leibniz ingeniously introduced "leading zeros" to ensure alignment between binary strings of different lengths and the I Ching's uniform six-line hexagrams.
-He irrefutably demonstrated that the sequence from pure-Yin Kun (000000) to pure-Yang Qian (111111) represents a strict geometric progression from decimal 0 to 63.
-Leibniz was convinced the ancient Chinese sages had grasped binary arithmetic millennia before him, but its precise mathematical meaning had been lost in the fog of divination.
+When Leibniz carefully examined the arrangement created by the 11th-century Song Dynasty philosopher Shao Yong, he saw not a random ancient pattern but a rigorously structured binary progression.
+To explain this within Western mathematics, Leibniz introduced "leading zeros" to ensure alignment between binary strings of different lengths and the I Ching's uniform six-line hexagrams.
+He demonstrated that the sequence from pure-Yin Kun (000000) to pure-Yang Qian (111111) can be read as a geometric progression from decimal 0 to 63.
+Leibniz was convinced the ancient Chinese sages had grasped binary arithmetic millennia before him, though that claim remains part of a broader historical debate.

 TrigramFormPolarityBinary